Pre-Training with Whole Word Masking for Chinese BERT: Introduction

 \section{Introduction}

-Bidirectional Encoder Representations from Transformers (BERT) \citep{devlin-etal-2019-bert} has become enormously popular and proven to be effective in recent NLP studies which utilizes large-scale unlabeled training data and generates enriched contextual representations, showing its powerful performance on various natural language processing tasks.
-As we traverse several popular machine reading comprehension benchmarks, such as SQuAD \citep{rajpurkar-etal-2018-know}, CoQA \citep{reddy2019coqa}, QuAC \citep{choi-etal-2018-quac}, NaturalQuestions \citep{kwiatkowski2019natural}, RACE \citep{lai-etal-2017}, we can see that most of the top performing models are based on BERT and its variants \citep{cui-acl2017-aoa,dai2019transformer,zhang2019dual,ran2019option}.
+\IEEEPARstart{B}{ERT} \cite{devlin-etal-2019-bert} has become enormously popular and has proven to be effective in recent natural language processing studies, which utilizes large-scale unlabeled training data and generates enriched contextual representations.
+As we traverse several popular machine reading comprehension benchmarks, such as SQuAD \cite{rajpurkar-etal-2018-know}, CoQA \cite{reddy2019coqa}, QuAC \cite{choi-etal-2018-quac}, NaturalQuestions \cite{kwiatkowski2019natural}, RACE \cite{lai-etal-2017}, we can see that most of the top-performing models are based on BERT and its variants \cite{dai-etal-2019-transformer,zhang2019dual,ran2019option}, demonstrating that the pre-trained language models have become new fundamental components in natural language processing field.

+Starting from BERT, the community members have made great and rapid progress on optimizing the pre-trained language models, such as ERNIE \cite{sun2019ernie}, XLNet \cite{yang2019xlnet}, RoBERTa \cite{liu2019roberta}, SpanBERT \cite{joshi2019spanbert}, ALBERT \cite{lan2019albert}, ELECTRA \cite{clark2020electra}, etc. However, training Transformer-based \cite{vaswani2017attention} pre-trained language models are not as easy as we used to train word embeddings or other traditional neural networks for learning representations.
+Typically, training a powerful BERT-large model with a 24-layer Transformer and 330 million parameters, to convergence needs high-memory computing devices, such as TPU or TPU Pod, which are very expensive.
+On the other hand, though various pre-trained language models have been released, most of them are based on English, and there are few efforts on building powerful pre-trained language models in other languages.